By the end of this section, you will be able to:

 School administrators refused to meet with the student protestors to discuss their grievances.
 After a week, police were sent in to end the strike.
 Thirteen of the organizers of the walkout were arrested and charged with conspiracy to disturb the peace.
 After Sal Castro, a teacher who had led the striking students, was dismissed from his job, activists held a sit-in at school district headquarters until Castro was reinstated.
 Student protests spread across the Southwest, and in response many schools did change.
 That same year, Congress passed the Bilingual Education Act, which required school districts with large numbers of Hispanic or Latino students to provide instruction in Spanish.129

-Bilingual education remains controversial, even among Hispanics and Latinos.
+Bilingual education remains controversial, even among Hispanic and Latino people.
 What are some arguments they might raise both for and against it?
-Are these different from arguments coming from whites?
+Are these different from arguments coming from White people?